Social Work

 Session Trackers

 I recently spoke to an intern who was confused when a number of her clients seemed surprised when it came time to terminate, despite her verbal reminders.
 It is sometimes helpful for young children to be able to have a visual representation of how many sessions are left, and it can help them better prepare for termination.
 One way to do this is to create a session-tracking chart.
 In the examples above clients color in one image, or choose a sticker, at the end of each session.
-The activity is quick and also provides a good opportunity for therapists to check-in with clients and help process any feelings surrounding termination that come up throughout the process.
+The activity is quick and provides a good opportunity for therapists to check-in with clients to help process any feelings surrounding termination that come up throughout the process.

 Ready to Set Sail: Termination Activity